microrobotlab/Fabrication-Hydrogel-MiniCapsules-Underlying-Data/README.md

 The analysis is performed in the [Julia language](https://julialang.org/), v1.10.
 Once the correct version of Julia is installed, the computational environment including all specific dependencies can be exactly reproduced thanks to the `Manifest.toml` and `Project.toml` files.

+#### Instruction for reproducing the analysis

+1. Install Julia (see [https://julialang.org/install/](https://julialang.org/install/)): the specific version 1.10 can be installed via `juliaup`
+2. Clone repository locally
+3. Start the Julia REPL with Julia 1.10 from the local repository directory
+4. Enter the Julia package manager by typing `]`
+5. Reproduce the computational environment by the command `instantiate`: all required dependencies will be automatically downloaded and installed, and the environment will be built
+6. Exit the package manager by `Ctrl+C` or backspace &#9003;
+7. Run the `Software_ThicknessAnalysis.jl` script

+For more details see [Working with Environment: Using someone else's project](https://pkgdocs.julialang.org/v1/environments/#Using-someone-else's-project).

 ### Content of `results`